33 things you might not have known about the Sagrada Família

 World Heritage?
 Not all of it

-In 2005, seven Gaudí buildings were declared a UNESCO World Heritage site: Park Güell, La Pedrera, Casa Batlló, Palau Güell, Crypta Güell, Casa Vicens, and Sagrada Família.
+In 2005, seven of Gaudí's buildings were declared a World Heritage Site: Park Güell, La Pedrera, Casa Batlló, Palau Güell, Crypta Güell, Casa Vicens, and Sagrada Família.
 However, only the part built during Gaudí's lifetime was included in the temple, basically the crypt and the Nativity facade.
 The declaration implies controls that the construction board wanted to avoid.
 Since 2014, entities or those responsible for these buildings, and others not on the UNESCO list, have been integrated into the council for the promotion and dissemination of Gaudí's work, Consell Gaudí, an advisory body of the Department of Culture of the Generalitat de Catalunya, which has promoted the celebration of Gaudí Year 2026.

-The foundations, before the AVE tunnel
+Foundations, before the high-speed rail tunnel

-137 years without building permits
+137 years without a building permit

 Although it may seem strange, the Sagrada Família has gone 137 years without a building permit.
 It had been requested in 1885 from the now-defunct municipality of Sant Martí de Provençals, but it was never processed.
 After years of controversy, the situation was regularized in June 2019 when, after agreeing on a special plan for the temple, Ada Colau's government agreed to grant the license in exchange for 4.6 million euros.
-In addition, it had to compensate the City Council for urban and transport expenses with €36 million to be paid over 10 years.
+In addition, it had to compensate the City Council for urban planning and transport expenses with €36 million to be paid over 10 years.

 The square of Rubió invented in 1977